-In addition to updating the assistance policy, we entered into an agreement with the Federal Financing Bank (FFB) in September 2013 for a line of credit to serve as a liquidity backstop for FCSIC.
-The FFB is a Government corporation within the U.S. Department of Treasury that provides funding to eligible Federal agencies at rates based on the Treasury's cost of funds.
+On September 24, 2013, FCSIC entered into an agreement with the Federal Financing Bank (FFB) for a line of credit to serve as a liquidity backstop for FCSIC under specified circumstances.
+The FFB is a Government corporation within the U.S. Department of Treasury that provides funding to eligible Federal agencies.

 The FFB has a similar line of credit arrangement with other Federal insurers, including the Federal Deposit Insurance Corporation and the National Credit Union Administration's Central Liquidity Fund.
 Our access to the FFB provides an additional source of funds for assistance if exigent market circumstances threaten the System banks' ability to pay maturing debt obligations.

-As explained in the "Policy Statement Concerning Assistance," FCSIC has statutory authority to provide various forms of assistance to a System bank, including loans.
-Any assistance agreement is subject to our Board of Directors' approval.
-By obtaining the line of credit agreement with the FFB, we can provide more assistance to System banks than would otherwise be available using the Insurance Fund.
-Under the agreement with the FFB, and subject to its terms and conditions, we can borrow up to \$10 billion, which we can then lend to a System banks or banks as assistance.
+By obtaining the line of credit agreement with the FFB, we can provide more assistance to System banks than would otherwise be available using only the Insurance Fund.
+Under the agreement with the FFB, subject to its terms and conditions, we can borrow up to \$10 billion upon a showing of exigent circumstances.
+We can then lend these funds to a System bank or banks as assistance.
+Exigent circumstances consist of a general disruption in the financial markets emanating external to the System.

 There is no cost to us for establishing this line of credit with the FFB.
-The agreement terminates on September 30, 2014, but is renewable annually.
+We renewed the agreement in 2014, and it terminates on September 30, 2015, unless renewed.
 All funds that we advance to System banks as assistance will be fully collateralized and repaid with interest by the bank or banks receiving assistance.
 Therefore, if accessed, this liquidity backstop should operate without risk or cost to U.S. taxpayers.